- Estrogen, progesterone, and testosterone are the hormones commonly used in hormone replacement therapy.

 Menopause is another stage in the life of every woman and the symptoms can be bearable.
 See your doctor to make the best decision for you.

-This content is for informational purposes and does not replace any consultation with the specialist.
-At the ABC Medical Center’s Gynecology Center we can provide you with specialized care.
+At ABC Medical Center’s Women’s Center, we can provide you with specialized care.
 Contact us!